Nonparametric Detection of Multiple Location-Scale Change Points via Wild Binary Segmentation: Methodology

 \subsection{Threshold Determination}

-We next turn our attention to choosing appropriate values of the thresholds $\gamma(n)$ used in the WBS-Lepage procedure.
-In order to control the false positive rate, we will choose $\gamma(n)$ to be the $1-\alpha^{th}$ percentile of the null distribution of $T^{WBS}_{1,n}$ in which case the false positive rate will be controlled at level $\alpha$.
-For example, if we choose $\gamma(n)$ to be equal to the $95^{th}$ percentile then the probability of incorrectly detecting a change when none exists will be less than $0.05$.
-Note that this is a different approach to that taken by \citep{fryzlewicz_wild_2014} who instead used an information criteria based method to determine the number of change points, which does not give any direct control over the false positive rate.
+We next discuss the choice of the thresholds $\gamma(n)$ used by the WBS-Lepage procedure.
+For a segment of length $n$, $\gamma(n)$ is chosen as the $(1-\alpha)$ quantile of the null distribution of $T^{\mathrm{WBS}}_{1,n}$ under the hypothesis that the $n$ observations are independent and identically distributed.
+Thus, if $\alpha=0.05$, the threshold is chosen so that the probability of detecting a change in a homogeneous segment of length $n$ is approximately $0.05$, up to Monte Carlo error.

-Due to the nonparametric nature of the Lepage test statistics, the null distribution of $T^{WBS}_{1,n}$ does not depend on the distribution of the $y_i$ observations.
-As such, Monte Carlo simulation can be used to find the required percentiles of the null distribution.
-While this requires a substantial amount of computation, it only needs to be done a single time and the resulting percentiles will hold for any length $n$ sequence of independent continuous observations regardless of their distribution.
+Because the Lepage statistic depends on the observations only through their ranks, the null distribution of $T^{\mathrm{WBS}}_{1,n}$ does not depend on the common continuous distribution of the observations.
+It does depend on the segment length, the interval-sampling scheme, and the chosen value of $M$.
+This distribution-free property allows the required thresholds to be computed once by Monte Carlo simulation and then reused for any continuous iid null distribution.

+Our use of $\gamma(n)$ is a finite-sample calibration for the homogeneity test carried out on the current segment.
+This should be distinguished from the asymptotic threshold choices used in some parts of the WBS literature, where thresholds are chosen to establish consistency of the full multiple-change-point estimator.
+Here, when the recursive procedure is applied to a segment $[p,q]$, we use the threshold corresponding to the length of that segment, namely $\gamma(q-p+1)$.

-We implemented this computation as follows: for each $n \in \{10,11,12,\ldots,99,100\}$ we simulated $1,000$ sequences of length $n$ from a $N(0,1)$ distribution and computed $T^{WBS}_{1,n}$ for each sequence.
-For each $n$, the resulting $T^{WBS}_{1,n}$ statistics were ranked from smallest to largest, with the $50^{th}$ largest being an estimate of the $95^{th}$ percentile of $T^{WBS}_{1,n}$.
-Since the distribution of $T^{WBS}_{1,n}$ does not depend on the distribution of the data, this will also be a valid estimate of its $95^{th}$ percentile for any other choice of sequence distribution, not just $N(0,1)$.
+We implemented the threshold computation as follows.
+For each $n \in \{10,11,\ldots,100\}$, we simulated $1,000$ sequences of length $n$ from a $N(0,1)$ distribution and computed $T^{\mathrm{WBS}}_{1,n}$ for each sequence, using the same interval-sampling scheme and value of $M$ as in the algorithm.
+For each $n$, the simulated values of $T^{\mathrm{WBS}}_{1,n}$ were ranked, and the relevant empirical percentile was used as the threshold.
+Since the null distribution is distribution-free, the resulting threshold is valid for any continuous iid distribution, not just the normal distribution used in the simulation.